OliveiraDS-hub/ChimeraTE/README.md

 ### Requirements <a name="requirements"></a>

-If you don't have conda, or you are working with an OS that some packages in the conda repo are not available, you can install them manually.
+If you don't have conda or singularity, you can install all dependecies as an old school bioinformatician.
 It's important to highlight that all of them must be installed in your path.

 - Python dependencies
   - [Python 3.6+](https://www.python.org/downloads/release/python-360/)